Want to know more about us?

 We were buying from every record distributor in the UK that sold Drum and Bass, including SRD, Alpha Magic, Nu-Urban Music, ST Holdings, Load Media, Devil Fish, Vital and lots of other smaller ones like Destiny, Exodus, Good Looking, IMO Distribution and PDC Audio.
 It was a very hectic time.
 Sadly, most of them didn’t make it.

 Over time things started to change.
 Digital started to gain traction mid way through the noughties and peoples buying habits changed.
-The big global recession killed off most record distributors, and ever since the whole country has tried to find a way to recover.
+The big global recession killed off most record distributors, and ever since nothing has ever been the same again.
 Despite hard times we “battened down the hatches” and still continued no matter what.

 To ensure our survival in mail order retailing, with the help of a talented new web developer, we set up a completely different business in 2012 called F1 Model Store, selling formula one scale model cars, signed memorabilia and other F1 related rarities.